moozzyk/SignalR-Client-Swift/README.md

 ### Swift Package Manager

+The easiest way to is to use Use XCode UI (`File -> Add Packages...`)

-Add the following to your `Package` dependencies:
+Alternatively, add the following to your `Package` dependencies:

 ```swift
 .package(url: "https://github.com/moozzyk/SignalR-Client-Swift", .upToNextMinor(from: "0.9.0")),